OpenIDC/mod_auth_openidc/README.md

 3. *memcache*
    shared across multiple Apache processes and/or servers, possibly across different memcache servers living on different machines
+4. *Redis*
+   shared across multiple Apache processes and/or servers, possibly across different Redis servers living on different machines, with an option for persistency across reboots and upgrades

 For an exhaustive description of all configuration options, see the file `auth_openidc.conf` in this directory.
 This file can also serve as an include file for `httpd.conf`.